openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 There is no Skew strategy needed.
 This work should have no impact on the upgrade.
 It doesn't require any coordinated behavior in the control plane.
 No other components will change.

-The format of the SCA certs is not checked by the Insights Operator.
+There's no plan to change the OCM API in the near future.
+The certificate format is versioned, but note that the format is not checked by the Insights Operator.

 ## Implementation History